Suspect in Colorado grocery store shooting faces 10 counts of murder, police say - KVIA

 On the heels of March 16’s three spa shootings in Atlanta, the latest attack stoked calls for action and expressions of fear.

-US Sen. Michael Bennet, D-Colorado, also called for a national gun violence conversation and nonpartisan action.

-“It’s long past time for Congress to take meaningful action to keep deadly weapons out of the wrong hands,” he said.
+Denver Nuggets head coach Mike Malone was brought to tears Tuesday at a pregame media session.

+“I’m just heartbroken for them and everybody else.
+Hopefully we as a country, we as a state, can find a way to be better,” he said.

-The National Rifle Association tweeted on Monday quoting the Constitution’s Second Amendment: “A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed.”
+The National Rifle Association quoted the Constitution’s Second Amendment in a tweet Monday: “A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed.”

-King Sooper is owned by the Kroger company, which said the store will remain closed during the police investigation.

-“The entire Kroger family offers our thoughts, prayers and support to our associates, customers, and the first responders who so bravely responded to this tragic situation,” the company said via its verified Twitter account.

 Correction: An earlier version of this story misspelled victim Denny Stong’s last name based on information provided by the Boulder Police Department.